zsl83/CPU-Scheduling-Simulation/README.md

 2. SJF (Shortest Job First)

 A scheduling algorithm that prioritizes the process with the shortest burst time.
-It can be either preemptive (Shortest Remaining Time First - SRTF) or non-preemptive.
+It can be either preemptive (Shortest Remaining Time First - SRTF) or non-preemptive.(in this project it is non-preemptive)

 3. Round Robin